There was none to see but an owl that lodges with her.

 Hamton says he knows not what to do.
 Kill Ox-Foot now?
 Or, if Ox-Foot is his father, why trouble hisself?
 And did the Maggot speak true, or was she a devil come from hell to lure him to damnation?

-Enter Purrlie (Linkin).
-He tells Hamton to marry Ox-Foot’s daughter that is Purrlie’s grand-daughter.
-Hamton runs off to find Ox-Foot, pausing to tell all (save Purrlie) that he fears this offered wife may be his sister.
+Hamton runs off to find Ox-Foot, pausing to tell all (save Purrlie) that he fears this offered bride may also be his sister.

-Purrlie, believing hisself unobserved, boasts of all his honours and employments, of his kits wed to Earls, and of his fine furred robe:
+Purrlie, believing hisself unobserved, boasts of all his honours and employments, of his kits wed to Earls, and of the fine fur lining in his robe:

 Now is this coat I took as bribe from rats